Youth Leaders Guide

 If you have specific requirements which mean you may need some extra help – for example, you may need BSL interpretation of meetings or accessible showers and loos – please let us know by noting this in the additional requirements box on your online booking form, and by getting in touch with us at: hello@dreamingtheimpossible.org

-The Space - Main Meetings
+Sensory Space - Main Meetings

 We want everybody to enjoy the main meeting and engage with what is going on.
 We have an open sided gazebo at the back of the main venue for those people who are finding a crowded environment a bit too much.
 There will be sensory activities, ear defenders, soft flooring and a team ready to welcome you.
 This is a place where you can feel safe and secure in whilst being able to engage with the main meetings.

-The Space - Afternoons and Evenings
+Sensory HQ - Afternoons and Evenings

-Blue badge holders
+Blue Badge holders

-If you are a Blue Badge holder and will need to use your car once on site, please note this on your booking form and we will provide you with a parking permit
+If you are a Blue Badge holder and will need to use your car once on site, please note this on your booking form and we will provide you with a parking permit.

 Access to venues